Entries Tagged 'Affiliates' ↓

 4) DAP will create an export of only those affiliates.
 Only those affiliates can be paid now, as per DAP.

-6) Once you’ve actually paid them (or sent them the payment), come back to the same page, pick the previously exported list from “Mark affiliates from ……. as Paid” drop down (your last un-paid export will be shown in the drop-down list).
+6) Once you’ve actually sent them the payment via Paypal, come back to “Affiliates > Reports“, pick the previously exported list from “Mark affiliates from ……. as Paid” drop down (your last un-paid export will be shown in the drop-down list).

 7) Mark that export as “Paid”.